JBurg Users' Guide

 Rebuilding JBurg

 JBurg's build is ant-based.
-The ant targets are:
+The default ant target compiles the Java files and builds jburg.jar.

 The files that make up JBurg are: